shaifulislamboby/LinkedTree-By-Java/README.md

 <tr>
   <td>

-  Please implement the following function to search for the specific key in the binary tree.
+  Please implement the following function to search for the specific key in the binary search tree.

   ```
   public LinkedList<E> search(int key){ … }